1994 Nobel Prize in Literature: Laureate

 Kenzaburō Ōe's novels about the impact of World War II on Japan include Memushiri kouchi ("Nip the Buds, Shoot the Kids", 1958) and Hiroshima nōto ("Hiroshima Notes", 1965).
 His short stories and essays include Seiteki ningen ("The Sexual Man", 1963) and Kōzui wa waga tamashii ni oyobi ("The Flood Invades My Spirit" 1973).
 The essay Okinawa nōto ("Okinawa Notes", 1970) led to a lawsuit by two military officers.
 To his son, Hikari Ōe, a noted Japanese composer and musician, did he dedicate his famous Sora no kaibutsu Aguī ("Aghwee the Sky Monster", 1964) and Kojinteki na taiken ("A Personal Matter", 1964).

+Pre-announcement speculations

+Favourites to win the 1994 Nobel Prize in Literature were Belgian author Hugo Claus and the Portuguese novelists Antonio Lobo Antunes and José Saramago (awarded in 1998).
+Other possible candidates speculated about included Irish poet Seamus Heaney (awarded in 1995), Polish poet Wislawa Szymborska (awarded in 1996), Trinidad-born V. S. Naipaul (awarded in 2001), Estonian Jaan Kross, Dutch Cees Nooteboom, Swedish poet Tomas Tranströmer (awarded in 2011), Chinese poet Bei Dao, Russian poet Gennadij Ajgi, and the chosen winner Kenzaburo Oe.

 Reactions

 Although Oe had been mentioned as a potential candidate for the prize in recent years, he was little known in the English-speaking world and few of his books were available in English translation.
-Frequently mentioned favourites for the prize were the Belgian poet, playwright and novelist Hugo Claus, who writes in Flemish; the German novelist and playwright Peter Handke (awarded in 2019); the Dutch novelist Cees Nooteboom; the Swedish poet Tomas Tranströmer (awarded in 2011); the Filipino writer and essayist Nick Joaquin; the Japanese novelist Shūsaku Endō, and the Irish poet Seamus Heaney (awarded the following year).
+Oe himself described his reaction on receiving the call from the Swedish Academy that he had been awarded the prize as "a total surprise".